 The treble and the midrange performance sets the best wireless earbuds apart from their rivals.
 It will help you enjoy the vocals, as well as the finer details in a song's instrumental accompaniment, to the fullest.
-Bass is typically the easiest audio bit to reproduce.
-But, especially in affordably priced headsets, it might come at the expense of the mids and the highs.
+Bass is typically the easiest audio feature to reproduce.
+But — especially in affordably priced headsets — it might come at the expense of the mids and the highs.

-I also made and took calls using each headset in order to evaluate the quality of its audio, as well as the performance of its built-in microphone(s).
+I also made and took calls using each headset to evaluate the quality of its audio and the performance of its built-in microphone(s).

 Now that you know what to look for in a pair of buds, check out our reviews of the best wireless earbuds on the market today, and get ready to begin a new sound journey without wires.

-The Elite 75t deliver a powerful bass, which you can adjust via Jabra’s mobile app.
-Thanks to four built-in microphones, phone calls sound amazing, too.
-Finally, the buds last up to 7.5 hours between charges; their battery case holds a few additional charges.
+The Elite 75t delivers a powerful sound, which you can adjust via Jabra’s mobile app.
+Thanks to four built-in microphones, phone calls sound excellent, too.
+Finally, the buds last up to 7.5 hours between charges, and their battery case holds a few additional ones.

 Best Noise Cancellation

-The Bose QuietComfort earbuds have noise-canceling capabilities that are truly in a league of their own.
-They tune out sound just as well as the range-topping Bose Noise Cancelling Headphones 700.
+The Bose QuietComfort earbuds have noise-canceling capabilities, which allow them to tune out sound just as well as the range-topping Bose Noise Cancelling Headphones 700.
 You can adjust the noise cancellation by choosing from 10 distinct levels in the Bose Music app.

 Like all Bose products, the QuietComfort earbuds deliver a high-quality, well-balanced sound.
 Their performance during phone calls is also exceptional.